 1. Change the expectations now.

-Have a chat with you kids.
-Tell them matter-of-factly that there are going to be changes.
+Have a chat with your kids.
+Tell them matter-of-factly that there are going to change.
 Let them know the days of nagging and arguing are over.
 Let them know that you will be setting up a system, that will make life easier.
 It begins with…

 Think of this as the one rule to master, for creating the Habit of Success.
 It’s simple and sounds like this: “Kids, you do homework and chores first, then you play.”

-Key point to master: Don’t force homework.
+The key point to master: Don’t force homework.
 Instead, control the goodies.
-So, during the ‘work time’ there’s no iPhone, no video or open access to Internet, no toys, friends or outside play.
+So, during the ‘work time,’ there’s no iPhone, no video or open access to the Internet, no toys, friends, or outside play.
 Nothing, until their work is done.
 (This is where you get leverage.
 Never give this up.)